 A few resorts, restaurants etc including Greenviews will accept credit card but will charge 5 or 6% usually but this may in fact be cheaper than the exchange loss suffered on converting foreign currencies.
 However, be aware that frequent signal problems in networks provided by Globe and Smart can result in credit card machines not working for a few hours and occasionally days.
 This is beyond the control of Greenviews or any other establishment and can cause considerable stress.

 Information and photos of both resorts and the new Jungle & Waterfall Wildlife Sanctuary are set out on subsequent pages.

 El Nido Resort.

 - Port Barton Greenviews re-opened 3 December 2013 and now has a magnificent restaurant on the 2nd floor at the front overlooking the beach with superb views of the sea and surrounding coastline.
-Every Monday, Wednesday and Friday 8pm-10pm we have an acoustic band playing gentle music who are becoming very popular.

 - A 9 hectare Jungle & Waterfall Wildlife Sanctuary has been purchased near El Nido.
 The opening date of this area cannot be determined at the moment as other commitments prevent us from making the paths safe for visitors.
 As soon as we know when it is suitable for visitors we will announce it on this website.